keyboard2769/nb-nextzz/README.md

 - [ ] $ tre
 - [ ] $ dos
 - [ ] $ uno
+- [ ] $ holding mixer gate screws log and weight control up
+- [ ] $ the gate simulation and the case of cut point handling
 - [ ] $ for translation, we should eliminate any in-loop 'tr' usage
 - [ ] $ and maybe we should re-implement the dry-wet control with a stepper
         .. to eliminate all those flags? .. after you made the file system done